 This coastal California camping area has a great view!
 It's not free but priced far below the average state park campgrounds.

-This free campground is a hidden gem and within easy day-trip range of Los Angeles:
+This campground is not free but a hidden gem within easy day-trip range of Los Angeles:

 We even found free camping just outside the gates to Yosemite National Park.
 This spot is accessible for any-size RV!